 Richard Hawley quoted in Mojo '60s volume 5 (2016; out of print)

 Although there have been dozens, if not hundreds, of magazine and newspaper articles written about the mysterious 13th Floor Elevators, only Paul Drummond's 2007 biography of the band tells the authoritative story.
-Of course, there's more to add to the story in the elevan years since the book's release, but Drummond lays a solid foundation and we look forward to a revised and expanded version later in 2018.
+Of course, there's more to add to the story in the dozen years since the book's release, but Drummond lays a solid foundation and we look forward to the possibility Paul will eventually revise and expand the book.

 Stephen M. Deusner reflecting on the legacy of the Elevators at Pitchfork (July 10, 2005)

 Eye Mind: The Saga of Roky Erickson and the 13th Floor Elevators, the Pioneers of Psychedelic Sound is as good a narrative history of any musician or band as you'll ever get.
 This is a true story that reads like a thriller, complete with heroes and villains, innocence and disgrace, twists and turns, and, ultimately, death.
 Drummond, who's served as the official Elevators archivist and has had unprecedented access to every living former member of the band, thoroughly documents how the Elevators as a band came to be the cult phenomenon that it is and how its individual members came to be who they were and are.
 There are surprises at every turn, including Sonobeat co-founder Bill Josey Sr.'s appearance as a character witness at Roky's 1966 drug bust trial.
 Paul dedicates the book to Elevators' co-founder Stacy Sutherland, who died on August 24, 1978.

 A wealth of Elevators posters, handbills, and never-before-published photos, along with extensive interviews with those who were there during the Elevators' rise and fall, round out Paul's narrative, which also serves to illuminate the Central Texas music scene in the '60s.